chakradeb/chakradeb/README.md

 ### Glad to see you here! &nbsp; ![visitors](https://visitor-badge.glitch.me/badge?page_id=chakradeb.chajradeb)

 <!-- About me -->
+- 🧑🏻‍💻 &nbsp; I am an Application Developer | Digital Creator
+- 🏢 &nbsp; I work at [ThoughtWorks](https://www.thoughtworks.com/) as a Consultant.
-I am an Application Developer.
-I have done my Bachelors's in Computer Science 🎓 from Alagappa University 🏛.
+- 🎓 &nbsp; I have done my Bachelors's in Computer Science 📗 from Alagappa University 🏛.
 - 🛠 &nbsp; I’m currently working with Golang, React, Scala, Postgresql, Spark, etc.
+- 📩 &nbsp; You can mail me at debarun.chakraborty96@gmail.com

 ### My Hobbies:

-- 💻 &nbsp; I love exploring new tech stack and building cool stuffs.
+- 💻 &nbsp; I love to code and build cool stuffs.
 - 🎮 &nbsp; Gaming is my passion.
 I would love to do something on that field (either as a gamer or as a game developer)
+- 📸 &nbsp; Also I am trying to learn photography.
+You can find my clicks on my [insta](https://www.instagram.com/debarun_xd/) Do check it out and give me some feedbacks
 - 📚 &nbsp; I love to read story books.
 Favourite Genre: Crime Fiction
 - 🎥 &nbsp; Marvel fan.
 If you tell me to choose favourite avenger I would always choose Tony Stark
 - 🏏 &nbsp; Cricket is my favourite sport.
 I love to watch and play Cricket